 - Be aware of coronavirus phishing scams, as we’ve seen fake CDC updates, IT alerts and software notices that attempt to obtain your user credentials or install malware.

 When in doubt, come back to people, process and technology.
-This framework will allow you to categorize, organize and prioritize.
-We continue to update this blog in real-time as COVID-19 unfolds and we encourage you to contact us directly for immediate assistance.
+This framework has successfully helped teams categorize, organize and prioritize.
+We will continue to update this blog in real-time as COVID-19 unfolds and we encourage you to contact us directly for immediate assistance.